IDF · MDF · Network Closets · Application Guide

 Online double-conversion with switchable outlets and remote reboot — the right choice for standard IDF and MDF racks.

 Continuous online power conditioning for network switches, firewalls, and communications gear.
 Switchable outlets enable remote reboot of individual devices without dispatching a technician.
 High-temperature operation suits non-conditioned IDF locations.
+Extended battery packs on the 2 kVA and 3 kVA models stretch runtime from minutes to hours.
 1U rack or wall mount.
 120V.

 View J90 →